cadbuckle/genTeamProfile/README.md

 ### Manual Tests
 * Not enter a field - all fields are required
 * Telephone number is numeric - reject anything that's not a number
-* Email to be in correct format
-* At least one developer or intern must be entered
 ### Automated Tests
 Jest is used to run tests against the following objects
 * Employee - base object